Lily Pad Rentals

 Lone Rock Beach

 South of the Stateline boating dock ramp at Wahweap is one of the most populated swimming spots during the tourist season at Lake Powell.
-Despite this, Lone Rock Beach remains a beach that the whole family can enjoy.
+Year after year, Lone Rock Beach remains a beach that the whole family can enjoy.
 Whether you want to swim or simply lay in the sun, the beach is wide enough that you can do both.
 One unfortunate truth is that you may come across the odd floating bottle or bag; the area has become a home to littering over the years.
 Always pack out what you pack in!